chinapedia/wikipedia.abstract.en/Page/Nation_state.md

 -   Eswatini: The vast majority of the population is ethnically Swazi at about 98.6% of the population, with the remainder consisting of a few small ethnic minorities.
 -   Greece: 91.6% of the permanent residents are ethnic Greek; the remaining 911929 inhabitants consist of immigrants from Albania (480,824), Bulgaria (75,915), Romania (46,253), former USSR (70,000), Western Europe (77,000) and the rest of the world (161,937).[42]
 -   Hungary: The Hungarians (or _Magyar_) people consist of about 95% of the population, with a small Roma and German minority: see Demographics of Hungary.
 -   Iceland: Although the inhabitants are ethnically related to other Scandinavian groups, the national culture and language are found only in Iceland.
-There are no cross-border minorities as the nearest land is too far away: see Demographics of Iceland.Bjs48_02_Ainu.jpg, an ethnic minority people from Japan (between 1863 and early 1870s).]]
+There are no cross-border minorities as the nearest land is too far away: see Demographics of Iceland., an ethnic minority people from Japan (between 1863 and early 1870s).]]
 -   Japan: Japan is also traditionally seen as an example of a nation state and also the largest of the nation states, with population in excess of 120 million.
 Japan has a small number of minorities such as Ryūkyū peoples, Koreans and Chinese, and on the northern island of Hokkaidō, the indigenous Ainu minority.
 However, they are either numerically insignificant (Ainu), their difference is not as pronounced (though Ryukyuan culture is closely related to Japanese culture, it is nonetheless distinctive in that it historically received much more influence from China and has separate political and nonpolitical and religious traditions) or well assimilated (Zainichi population is collapsing due to assimilation/naturalisation).
 -   Lebanon: The Lebanese Arabs comprise about 95% of the population, with the remainder consisting of a few small ethnic minorities, as well as refugees or asylum seekers.
 Modern Lebanese identity is closely tied to the geography of Lebanon and its history.
 Although they are now an Arab people and ethnically homogeneous, its identity oversees overlapping or conflicting ideologies between its Phoenician heritage and Arab heritage.
 While many Lebanese regard themselves as Arab, some Lebanese Christians, especially the Maronites, regard themselves, their history, and their culture as Phoenician and not Arab, while still other Lebanese regard themselves as both.
 -   Lesotho: Lesotho's ethno-linguistic structure consists almost entirely of the Basotho (singular Mosotho), a Bantu-speaking people; about 99.7% of the population are Basotho.